fortuneiyoha/fem-price-grid/README.md

 ## Author

 This project was created by **Fortune Iyoha**.
-If you want to connect with me or view more of my projects, you can visit my [Frontend Mentor profile](https://www.frontendmentor.io/profile/fortune-i-o) or follow me on [Twitter](https://twitter.com/fortuneiyoha) for updates and web development discussions.
+If you want to connect with me or view more of my projects, you can visit my [Frontend Mentor profile](https://www.frontendmentor.io/profile/fortune-i-o) or follow me on [𝕏 (formerly Twitter)](https://x.com/fortuneiyoha) for updates and web development discussions.